zhijie-li/TIA_dump/README.md

    04000437:	<31 00 50 01 00 00 00 00>	i4 [0]
    0400043f:	<00 00>	====
 ```
-The Calibration deltas are the Apix in meter.
+The Calibration deltas are the dimensions of single pixels in meter.
 1e-10 meter= 1 Angstrom.
 Offsets are the center of the detector.
 These numbers should be delta*(-width/2) and delta*(-height/2).
 On a 4096x4096 detector such as Ceta, this will be delta*2048.